PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-objectstore-replication/README.md

     ```

 Note:
   * To set bucket lifecycle policy, Add `noncurrent_version_expiration_days: 7` parameter with desired value in "fb_details.yml" for the buckets created on FlashBlade.
-For the buckets created on AWS along with `noncurrent_version_expiration_days: 7`, user can set `expiration_days: 6` for the current version of the bucket.
+For the buckets created on AWS along with parameter `noncurrent_version_expiration_days: 7`, user can set `expiration_days: 6` for the current version of the bucket.
   **Example fb_details.yml with lifecycle policies**
    ```
     # FBServer details
     array_inventory:
       FBServer1:
-        fb_url: 10.16.126.80
+        fb_host: 10.16.126.80

     # FB-AWS object replication
     S3Replication: